Sure Dividend

 Grainger’s earnings-per-share during the recession are as follows:

-This growth during the Great Recession speaks volumes about the company’s resilience to economic downturns.
-As mentioned above, the company performed well during the COVID-19 pandemic, with just a 6% earnings decline in 2020.
+This growth during the Great Recession speaks volumes about the company’s resilience in the face of economic downturns.
+As mentioned above, the company performed well during the COVID-19 pandemic, with a 6% earnings decline in 2020.

-Overall, the company sports an A+ credit rating from S&P with a net leverage ratio of 1.0, which is very solid.
-Thus, Grainger has the balance sheet strength to withstand another recession.
+Overall, the company boasts an A+ credit rating from S&P, with a net leverage ratio of 1.0, which is very solid.
+Consequently, Grainger has the balance sheet strength to withstand another recession.

 Valuation & Expected Returns

-Over the past decade, the shares of Grainger have traded with an average price-to-earnings ratio of 19.4.
-We are using 21 times earnings as a fair value baseline, considering a slightly slower expected growth rate and a rising rate environment.
+Over the past decade, the shares of Grainger have traded with an average price-to-earnings ratio of 19.3.
+We are using 24 times earnings as a fair value baseline, considering a slightly higher expected growth rate and stellar performance against difficult economic environments.

 However, dividends and earnings-per-share growth will boost shareholder returns.
-Grainger has a current dividend yield of 0.8%.
-Given the 8% annual growth of earnings per share over the next five years, the stock of Grainger is expected to generate an average annual total return of 3.8% over the next five years.
+Grainger has a current dividend yield of 0.9%.
+Given our projected 10% annual growth in earnings-per-share over the next five years, the stock of Grainger is expected to generate an average annual total return of 9.6% over the next five years.

 Final Thoughts

-Grainger is a solid company with a tremendous earnings and dividend growth history.
-It has grown its dividend for 52 consecutive years and is a relatively new member of the Dividend King list.
+Grainger is a solid company with a tremendous history of earnings and dividend growth.
+It has grown its dividend for 53 consecutive years and is a relatively new member of the Dividend King list.

 However, the shares are trading somewhat higher than our fair value estimate.
-As a result, the total return potential is 3.8% per year over the next five years.
+As a result, the total return potential is less than 10% per year over the next five years.

-Even though the total return proposition does not appear compelling, the company’s resilience, low dividend payout ratio (21%), and impressive dividend growth streak are notable.
-Still, shares earn a hold rating at the current price.
+Although the total return proposition does not appear compelling, the company’s resilience, low dividend payout ratio (22%), and impressive dividend growth streak are notable.
+Nevertheless, shares are rated a hold at the current price.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: